Stochastic Neighbor Embedding with Gaussian and Student-t Distributions: Tutorial and Survey: Introduction

 \section{Introduction}

 Stochastic Neighbor Embedding (SNE) \cite{hinton2003stochastic} is a manifold learning and dimensionality reduction method which can be used for feature extraction \cite{ghojogh2019feature}.
 It has a probabilistic approach.
-It fits the data in the embedding space locally hopping to preserve the global structure of data \cite{saul2003think}.
-The idea of SNE is to consider every point as neighbors of other point with some probability where the closer points are neighbors with higher probability.
-Therefore, rather than considering $k$ nearest neighbors in a hard manner, it considers neighbors in a soft and stochastic way.
+It fits the data in the embedding space locally hoping to preserve the global structure of data \cite{saul2003think}.
+The idea of SNE is to consider every point as neighbors of other points with some probability where the closer points are neighbors with higher probability.
+Therefore, rather than considering $k$ nearest neighbors in a binary manner (whether being neighbors or not), it considers neighbors in a stochastic way (for how probable it is to be neighbors).
 It tries to preserve the probability of neighborhoods in the low-dimensional embedding space.
 It is noteworthy that there exist some other similar probabilistic dimensionality reduction methods which make use of Gaussian distribution for neighborhood.
 Some examples are Neighborhood Component Analysis (NCA) \cite{goldberger2005neighbourhood}, deep NCA \cite{liu2020deep}, and Proxy-NCA \cite{movshovitz2017no}.

 SNE uses the Gaussian distribution for neighbors in both the input and embedding spaces.
 The Student-t distributed SNE, or so-called t-SNE \cite{maaten2008visualizing}, considers the Student-t and Gaussian distributions in the input and embedding spaces, respectively.
-The reason of using Student-t distribution in t-SNE is because of its heavier tails so it can include more information from the high-dimensional data.
+The reason of using Student-t distribution in t-SNE is because of its heavier tails so it can include more information from the high-dimensional data. t-SNE is one of the state-of-the-art methods for data visualization; for example, it has been used for DNA and single-cell data visualization \cite{kobak2019art}.
 In this paper, we explain SNE, symmetric SNE, t-SNE (or Cauchy-SNE), t-SNE with general degrees of freedom, their out-of-sample extensions, and their accelerations.
 We also show the results of simulations for visualization of embeddings.